NodeBB/docs/docs/development/plugins/index.md

     "templates": "path/to/templates"
 }
 ```

+`id` is a unique identifier for your plugin.
+NodeBB will refer to your plugin by this id, and if published to npm, NodeBB will try to download the package with the same name as this id.

 The `library` property is a relative path to the library in your
 package.
 It is automatically loaded by NodeBB (if the plugin is